pkkrsingh877/bigbadprojects/README.md

 You basically click find button.
 And then you're magic power and a comment will appear on screen.
 If you want to find your magic power again then you click on the reset button and everything resets and the you redo everything.

-That's all....
+### p8

+This is a new css project that i uploaded on github That's all....

 Thanks for visiting...